Revellers Vase: Description

 The vase is a Type A amphora, a vase-form favored by Euthymides.
 Two-handled amphorae, like the Revellers Vase, were typically used for the storage of wine, oil and other liquids and solids.
-One side of the vase shows three mostly nude male dancers (komasts) engaged in a komos, a wild and usually drunken ritual dance in honor of the god Dionysos, perhaps in the aftermath of an all-male drinking party known as a symposium.
-The left-most reveler holds a kantharos, a Greek drinking vessel.
+One side of the vase shows three mostly nude male dancers (komasts) engaged in a komos, a wild and usually drunken ritual dance in honour of the god Dionysos, perhaps in the aftermath of an all-male drinking party known as a symposium.
+The left-most reveller holds a kantharos, a Greek drinking vessel.
 Two of the komasts are named as Eudemos and Teles, while the left-hand figure is labelled komarkhos, meaning "leader of the dance".
 All three wear floral crowns.

 The vase is decorated with floral and geometric motifs on the handles and at the base, which frame the main scenes.
-On the opposite side to the revellers, the Trojan prince Hector is shown donning his armor before combat.
+On the opposite side to the revellers, the Trojan prince Hector is shown donning his armour before combat.
 He is watched by his parents, Priam and Hecuba.
 Hector, depicted frontally, wears a chiton (a form of tunic fastened at the shoulder), greaves and a cuirass, which he adjusts.
 A shield, decorated with the head of a faun, stands at his feet.
 Hecuba wears a chiton, a wreath and an epiblema-veil: the latter garment was traditionally associated with marriage, but often denoted mythological queens in vase-painting.
 She hands Hector his helmet and spear, and parts of her breast and leg can be seen through her clothing.
 There is a simple scratched graffito on the bottom of the foot.
 All of the figures in both scenes are labelled; these names, along with Hector's headband and some stripes on the vase, are executed in purple slip.
 Apart from Priam, all of the figures have the detail of their hair indicated by incision into the slip.